Services and Amenities for Students

 Clubs and Societies underpin student fraternity and amenity at UNE.
 There are a large variety of Clubs and Societies, not including sporting clubs, at all stages of capacity, development and growth.
 The Clubs and Societies Subcommittee look to build capacity in community leadership that benefits students after they complete their tertiary study.
 Clubs and Societies are limited only by imagination and cater for all manner of extra-curricular activities.

-Find out more about Clubs and Societies at the following links:
+Find out more about Clubs and Societies here.

 Music / arts amenity project

 The pilot music / arts amenity project aims to provide an increased level of artistic opportunity to the UNE student community by making available musical and sound equipment that will build on the organic live music project currently underway on campus.
 Check out what happening through this emerging live music project on Tuesday and Wednesday during lunch at the 'Stro.